Search over 9 Australian Silky Terrier dogs across Australia

 Nutrition

-A Silky Terrier ought to feed on 0.5 – 1 cup of nutrient-rich dog food every day.
-It should be split into two equal meals, and it could be a home-cooked meal or high-quality dog kibble.
+A Silky Terrier should consume 0.5 – 1 cup of nutrient-rich dog food daily, split into two meals.

 Grooming